The Current AI Healthcare Landscape: From Experimental to Essential

 Medium-Term (2028-2030)

-- AI systems that integrate multiple data types (imaging, genomics, social determinants)
+- AI systems integrating multiple data types (imaging, genomics, social determinants)

 - Predictive AI for population health management